AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proof-user-deactivated-from-workflow.md

 ---
-title: "Proofs: User is deactivated from proof workflow and gets Access not permitted when accessing proof"
+title: 'Proofs: User is deactivated from proof workflow and gets Access not permitted when accessing proof'
-description: "When a user attempts to access a proof they they are assigned to a workflow on, they see an Access not permitted message."
+description: When a user attempts to access a proof they they are assigned to a workflow on, they see an Access not permitted message.
 hidefromtoc: yes
+exl-id: af7d70af-3d4c-40a8-a8c4-429f38e62d34
 ---
 # Proofs: User is deactivated from proof workflow and gets "[!UICONTROL Access not permitted]" when accessing proof

 <!--This is on both the WF and WFP TOCs-->